Rawls College of Business: History

 The new Rawls Business building opened in 2012.
 The building was constructed on the site of the former Thompson/Gaston Hall.
 The Leadership in Energy and Environmental Design (LEED) Gold certified building reused materials from the demolished structure.

 In 2013, the Area of Accounting became the School of Accounting, the first separately accredited accounting school in the state.
+In 2023, Terry and Susan Lyons, loyal supporters of Texas Tech University, made a significant gift to the School of Accounting in the Jerry S. Rawls College of Business.
+To honor their generosity, the school will be renamed the Terry Lyons School of Accounting.

 Academic profile

 Organization

 Rawls Business is organized by field into six departments: five areas and one professional school: